microsoft/qsharp/generated_docs/Microsoft.Quantum.Canon/ApplyPauliFromInt.md

+# ApplyPauliFromInt operation

-# operation ApplyPauliFromInt(pauli : Pauli, bitApply : Bool, numberState : Int, qubits : Qubit[]) : Unit is Adj + Ctl
+`operation ApplyPauliFromInt(pauli : Pauli, bitApply : Bool, numberState : Int, qubits : Qubit[]) : Unit is Adj + Ctl`

 ## Summary
 Applies a Pauli operator on each qubit in an array if the corresponding